Nuker9578/Botanical-Energistics/README.md

-# Botanical-Energistics
+# Magical-Energistics
-Crossover mod for Botania and Applied Energistics 2.
+Crossover mod for some magic-themed mods and Applied Energistics 2.